-I have spoken before in this Assembly about the importance of libraries, as will be remembered, but the key points I made and the key points made in this petition bear repeating.
-In a world where so-called "third spaces" are increasingly under threat, libraries remain one of the few clean and comfortable indoor spaces where anyone, no matter their age, background or level of privilege, can spend time without spending money.
+I have spoken in this Assembly about the importance of libraries before, as you will remember, but the key points I made and the key points made in this petition bear repeating.
+In a world where so-called third places are increasingly under threat, libraries remain one of the few clean and comfortable indoor spaces where anyone, no matter their age, their background or level of privilege, can spend time without spending money.

 For our most marginalised and least privileged residents, libraries offer shelter from the elements and meaningful contact with other human beings in their community.
-The patrons of libraries can take something home with them-physical objects like books, magazines, CDs, DVDs or photocopying-or access non-physical things like information, internet access and contact, as well as more intangible things like a sense of community, increased confidence in language skills, new information on navigating government systems, and much more.
-Libraries are a must, not a maybe, for our community.
+The patrons of libraries can take something home with them-physical objects like books, magazines, CDs, DVDs or photocopying-or access non-physical things like information, internet access and contact, but also more intangible things like a sense of community, increased confidence in language skills, new information on navigating government systems, and much more.
+Libraries are a must, not a maybe for our community.
 I stand with the Canberrans calling for a clear commitment from the government to fully fund our libraries.
 I commend the petitions to the Assembly.